AFL Darling Downs

-AFL Darling Downs (also known as AFLDD) coordinates Australian rules football competitions in the Darling Downs and South Burnett regions of Queensland including its major city of Toowoomba where there are four of the senior clubs are based.
+AFL Darling Downs (AFLDD) coordinates Australian rules football competitions in the Darling Downs and South Burnett regions of Queensland including its major city of Toowoomba where there are four of the senior clubs are based.
 The competition was formed as the Darling Downs Australian Football League in 1971.
 AFL Darling Downs has senior men's, women's as well as multiple grades of junior competition.

 The senior representative team is known as the Demons and wear guernseys modelled on the Melbourne Demons guernseys.

-History of Australian Football in the Darling Downs, Queensland
+History

 The Warwick Football Club was formed in 1873 in Warwick to play under Australian rules, however lacking any nearby competitors for 3 years it played mostly intra-club scratch matches until Brisbane club Civil Service travelled to Toowoomba to play against a newly formed Toowoomba Football Club in 1876.
 AFL Queensland cites the Toowoomba Football Club as forming in 1873, however few sources back this up.
 As the game spread further west of the Great Divide clubs were split on whether to adopt rugby or Australian rules.
 Nevertheless, it is noted that clubs from the region in this era were able to hold their own against those from Brisbane.

 A Toowoomba Football Association formed in 1876 teams were 16-a-side however the rules used were not fully documented and some suggest it could have been an early rugby association which would be contemporary with the code being introduced to Brisbane.
 The Light Infantry Corps formed to play against the Light Infantry Football Club.
 The Association disappeared a couple of years later.
 As Downs clubs lacked nearby opponents rugby was more suited to facilitating matches against New South Wales clubs, as a result local competition went into recess.
 An exception was an 1878 match between Old-Victorians and All Comers played in front of a large crowd.
 The Queensland Football Association formed in 1880 and affiliated with the Victorian Football Association, however clubs outside of Brisbane were becoming increasingly frustrated by the lack of representation for the whole colony.
 In 1881 matches were once again played in Toowoomba when the Toowoomba Grammar took up the sport.
 By 1882, a Toowoomba Association (affiliated with the QFA) had re-formed including both clubs and schools in the region.
 In 1883, a team of 12 travelled from Excelsior FC (Brisbane), noting a revival of the code in the region.
 The inclusion of the Allora Football Club at Allora in 1883 provided more regular interaction between the clubs.
 However the code suffered a major blow when, after the Brisbane private school association in 1887 voted to switch to rugby including Toowoomba Grammar.
-A senior Toowoomba Rugby Football Club formed in 1887and this was the last mention of the Toowoomba Football Club or any other Downs clubs playing Australian rules.
+A senior Toowoomba Rugby Football Club formed in 1887 and this was the last mention of the Toowoomba Football Club or any other Downs clubs playing Australian rules.
 After the collapse of the QFA in 1890 the Toowoomba Rugby Association and Toowoomba British Football Association were able to grow unopposed.